teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 Each sensor answers a different question.

-The system does not treat one sensor as an exact replacement for another.
+The software does not treat one sensor as an exact replacement for another.

 ---